princomp/princomp.github.io/source/projects/dnd_character_creator/description.md

 # Project 2 Description

-Below is the combinded descriptions of each phase of project 2.
+Below is the combined descriptions of each phase of project 2.
 If working through this project for the first time, it is encouraged to work on one phase at a time, ensuring your execution of the project is correct by comparing with our solution before moving on.

 ## Project 2 Phase 1